 GAME OF DEATH, and, as the horror community mourns the late, great, Tobe Hooper, the long-awaited return of LEATHERFACE, in a rip-roaring rebooted prequel, helmed by ferocious French extremists Alexandre Bustillo and Julien Maury, directors of the infamously visceral À L’INTÉRIEUR / INSIDE.

 SHORT SHARP SHOCKS

-As ever, our SHORTS selection has something for everyone.
-We’ve Elder gods and Demon Births, urban legends and urban blights.
+As ever, our SHORTS selection had something for everyone including the Festival favourites SOUNDS FROM THE DEEP and NIMMER.
+We also had Elder gods and Demon Births, urban legends and urban blights.
 Oh, and a white rabbit, just for luck.

-Grimmfest runs 5th-8th October at Vue Printworks, Manchester UK.
+Grimmfest ran from 5th-8th October at Vue Printworks, Manchester UK.